jmevans0211/flag-fest/README.md

 #### How to Play

-1. In your terminal
+1. Go to [FlagFest](https://flag-fest.herokuapp.com/) to play!
+2. If preferred, skip step 1 and in your terminal:

   - `git clone https://github.com/jmevans0211/flag-fest.git`

   - `npm start`

-2. In your browser (Chrome preferred) open [http://localhost:3000](http://localhost:3000)
+  - In your browser (Chrome preferred) open [http://localhost:3000](http://localhost:3000)
 3. Press **START GAME**
 4. Select a region
 5. Select the amount of flags you would like to be quizzed on